With Anthos clusters on bare metal, you can define four types of clusters:

 bmctl command runs preflight checks

 on your cluster config file before it creates a cluster.
-If they're successful,
+If the checks are successful,

 To run preflight checks and create the cluster: